Skip to main content

 Routes to qualification

 a.
-Successfully completed the VTS Operator training course at an MCA approved Training Organisation.
+Successfully completing the VTS Operator training course (C0103-1) at an MCA approved Training Organisation.

-To enroll on a VTS Operator training V-103/3 course, there are three available routes for:
+To enroll on a VTS Operator training C0103-1 course, there are three available routes for:

 Depending on a candidate’s knowledge, experience and previous training which, if properly documented, may be recognised through the award of Accreditation of Prior Learning (APL) and/or Accreditation of Prior Experiential Learning (APEL).
-Where such evidence is documented and validated, training may be adjusted to reflect both the past formal training and experience of the candidate.
-Any APL and/or APEL are undertaken by accredited VTS training organisations and/or VTS authority's who will assess candidates on a case-by-case basis.
+A current list of MCA recognised APL and APEL can be found in a Marine Information Notice 692 published annually by the MCA.

-The full requirements to obtain a UK VTS Operator Certification Logbook can be found in MGN 434 Amendment 1, or subsequent publication.
+The full requirements to obtain a UK VTS Operator Certification Logbook can be found in MGN 434 (As amended).

 Professionals from outside the UK